 Our services include outreach and presentation activities; individual, couples, and group therapy; as well as consultation to friends, faculty, and parents/guardians concerned about a student in distress.
 We respond to crisis situations by providing immediate intervention, stabilization and support.
 Students wishing to use our services can do so at no charge by calling for an initial assessment appointment.
 The Counseling Center is accredited by the International Association of Counseling Services, Inc. and costs are covered by student fees.

-The William and Mary Counseling Center is the sole mental health unit on campus with the primary responsibility of providing a range of mental health services to students, and related support to the campus community.
-Our role is congruent with the mission of the College of William and Mary, and the Division of Student Affairs, which is to prepare students to learn, lead and live with integrity and purpose.
+The William & Mary Counseling Center is the sole mental health unit on campus with the primary responsibility of providing a range of mental health services to students, and related support to the campus community.
+Our role is congruent with the mission of William & Mary, and the Division of Student Affairs, which is to prepare students to learn, lead and live with integrity and purpose.
 In so doing, the Counseling Center seeks to provide services that allow students to achieve their personal and educational goals.
 These services include the provision of mental health practices intended to reduce psychological distress, treat clinical conditions, and enhance well-being and personal growth.
 Our interdisciplinary team facilitates primary education and prevention activities, provides support to students experiencing normal developmental issues associated with the transition from adolescence to early adulthood, provides support for emerging, acute, and chronic clinical concerns and responds to individual student and campus-wide immediate crises.
 Based on clinical assessment of an individual student’s needs, we make evidence-based recommendations drawing from the resources available on campus, in the local area, and in the student’s home community when necessary.
-The Counseling Center actively demonstrates commitment to diversity in its broadest form and serves as an advocate for social justice in the college community and beyond.
+The Counseling Center actively demonstrates commitment to diversity in its broadest form and serves as an advocate for social justice in the university community and beyond.
 Through our multi-level training program, we dedicate ourselves to instilling these practices and values in future professionals.